 When equipment fails, it can cause your entire business to screech to a halt.
 It can even be dangerous for your employees.
-Protecting your business from equipment failure requires an understanding of why equipment fails and the proactive measures you can use to avoid equipment failure.
+Protecting your business from

 Equipment failure generally happens for two reasons: poor maintenance or poor usage.
 Both of these issues can be addressed through proactive measures.